1. Is a pre-exam required?

 8. How long is the recovery time?

 In babies under 2 months, it should heal completely in about two weeks.
 In older children, it should heal in about 3 weeks.
 Full anatomical healing can take up to 6 weeks.

 9. Are parents allowed to be present during the procedure?

 We respect parent’s wishes and it is up to them if they want to stay during procedure in the operation room or remain in the waiting room.

 Parents have a big role in comforting and feeding the bay during the procedure and after the procedure and are informed more about after care.

 10. Can I take my child home straight away?

 11. Should I be aware of any risks associated with a circumcision?

-Occasionally there will be a small amount of bleeding from the site many hours after the procedure.
-This is treated by applying pressure to the penis for about 3 minutes.
-Infection can also occur, however it is extremely rare 1%to 3%.
+Occasionally there will be a small amount of bleeding from the site many hours after the procedure 1 in 3000.
+This is treated by applying pressure to the penis for about 5 minutes.
+Infection can also occur, however it is extremely rare 1 in 1000.
 It is evident by seeing excess redness and pus, accompanied by a foul smell.
 It can easily be treated usually with an antibiotic either topically or orally.
 If there is any serious bleeding once you have taken the child home – you need to contact us urgently so that it can be dealt with as soon as possible.

 12. In case of an emergency who do we contact?

 13. Is there routine follow-up checks?

 Routine checks usually are not necessary on the newborn infant.
 For the older children it may be necessary depending on how the procedure has been performed.
 But if there is a concern our doctors are happy to see the patients for a review.